-- 5. If a council of a municipality is in a "lame duck" position, it may not engage in the following actions: - the appointment or removal from office of any officer of the municipality; a) - b) the hiring or dismissal of any employee of the municipality; - c) the disposition of any real or personal property of the municipality which has a value exceeding \$50,000 at the time of disposal; and - making any expenditures or incurring any other liability which exceeds \$50.000. d) - The restrictions on the actions identified in 8 c) and d) do not apply if the disposition or liability was 6. included in the most recent budget adopted by City Council before Nomination Day.
-The municipality is also not prevented from taking any action in the event of an emergency. - 7.
-It should be noted that nothing in section 275 of the Municipal Act prevents any person or body from exercising any authority that was delegated to that person or body by Council prior to Nomination Day. - 8.
+- 3. The purpose of this staff report is to obtain delegated authority for the Chief Administrative Officer (CAO) to undertake specific actions during the period of June 28, 2022 to December 31, 2022. - 4.
+If a council of a municipality is in a "lame duck" position, it may not engage in the following actions: - a) the appointment or removal from office of any officer of the municipality; - b) the hiring or dismissal of any employee of the municipality; - c) the disposition of any real or personal property of the municipality which has a value exceeding \$50,000 at the time of disposal; and, - d) making any expenditures or incurring any other liability which exceeds \$50,000. - 5.
+The restrictions on the actions identified in 8 c) and d) do not apply if the disposition or liability was included in the most recent budget adopted by City Council before Nomination Day.
+The municipality is also not prevented from taking any action in the event of an emergency. - 6.
+It should be noted that nothing in section 275 of the Municipal Act prevents any person or body from exercising any authority that was delegated to that person or body by Council prior to Nomination Day. - 7.
 Barrie City Council is composed of 11 members, therefore provisions will take effect when it becomes mathematically impossible for nine members of the outgoing Council to be re-elected.
-Examples of when the "lame duck" provisions would apply are as follows: - a) If fewer than 9 current members run for re-election; or - If 9 members run for re-election, but more than 1 of the members is running for the same b) office.
+Examples of when the "lame duck" provisions would apply are as follows: - a) If fewer than 9 current members run for re-election; or, - b) If 9 members run for re-election, but more than 1 of the members is running for the same office.